 I love experiencing the holidays through my children.
 Watching them get excited about every little thing ignites that old childhood excitement and really puts the magic back in the day.

 These turkey cookies are the perfect example.
 When I first made these I thought “cute!” and went right about my day.
-My kids, on the other hand, squealed with delight and immediately started giving the Nutter Butter turkey cookies names, personalities, and histories.
+My kids, on the other hand, squealed with delight and immediately started giving the cookies names, personalities, and histories.
 Aren’t kids the best?

 Perfect Dessert for Kids to Make

 Not only will your children love playing with these decorated turkey cookies, but they will also love helping you make them.
-Thankfully these no-bake easy turkey cookies will take just minutes to put together, so this project can definitely hold their attention span.
+There’s no baking required, so they take just minutes to put together.
+It’s a simple project that can definitely hold their attention span.

 Younger kids will be fascinated by the entire process and be able to practice their fine-motor skills while putting them together.
 Additionally, older kids will enjoy the satisfaction of being able to put these fun Thanksgiving cookies together all on their own while you finish up the rest of your meal prep.